Corentin7301/NUXT-BLOG-TEMPLATE/content/articles/git-workflow.md

 On va appeler ça **merger**.

-Quand on **merge** un branche, on ramene une branche sur une autre et ainsi de la fusionne.
+Quand on **merge** une branche, on ramène une branche sur une autre et ainsi on la fusionne.

 On utilise :